List of Jo Stafford compilation albums (2000–2009)

+Jo & Friends

-Jo & FriendsJo & Friends is a 2000 compilation album of songs recorded by American singer Jo Stafford and various other artists.
+Jo & Friends is a 2000 compilation album of songs recorded by American singer Jo Stafford and various other artists.
 The friends who accompany her on this album include Nelson Eddy, Liberace and Vic Damone.
 It was released by Sony Music on their Sony Music Special Products label on January 1, 2000.
 A second album, titled Jo Stafford and Friends featuring the same tracks was released on October 30, 2007, on the Collectables Records label.